 On May 2, 1973, after nearly a decade of playing in the National League, Johnson found himself back in the American League, as the Phils traded him to the Oakland A's for third baseman/outfielder Jack Bastable.
 He clocked 19 homers, 81 RBI, and 14 doubles as the primary designated hitter for Charlie Finley's Athletics.
 The switch got him into the post-season, and a World Series ring as the A's bested the Mets in the 1973 Fall Classic.
 He also made another record, entering baseball history as the first player to net 20 home runs in a season divided between the two leagues.

-He opened 1974 with the A's, but on June 24, 1974, he was released on waivers to the Milwaukee Brewers.
+He opened 1974 with the A's, but on June 24, 1974, he was dealt to the Milwaukee Brewers.
 On September 7, Johnson was sold to the Boston Red Sox, who were in the middle of a pennant fight they ultimately lost.
 The following April he signed with the White Sox.

 In 148 games for Bill Veeck's club, Johnson hit 18 home runs, and drove in 72 RBI.
 On September 21, after Jim Rice had been injured earlier in the day, the Red Sox once again needed some supplemental power and reacquired Johnson, sending cash and a player to be named later.
 Later in 1975, catcher Chuck Erickson was named as the Boston player who was sent to the White Sox to seal the deal.
 Johnson's Red Sox role was to play first base and serve as designated hitter.
 On June 4, 1976, the New England franchise released him and he retired.

 Over his playing career, Deron Johnson participated in 1,765 games, netted 245 home runs, 1,447 hits, 923 RBI and batted .244.